danieljnchen/autonomous-lawnmower/README.md

 * Multiple lawn configurations
 * Editor for creating lawn configurations with ease

+## How To Use
+* The user inputs the boundaries of their lawn through the editor, then saves the boundaries

-This was created by two students as a high school Senior engineering project.
+This was created by two students as a high school senior engineering project.